netidx/netidx-book/src/administration/configuration.md

 This section is a list of all the servers in this cluster.
 The fields on each server are,

+- id_map_command: Optional.
+The path to the command the server should run in order to map a user name to a user and a set of groups that user is a member of.
+Default is `/usr/bin/id`.
+If a custom command is specified then it's output MUST be in the same format as the `/usr/bin/id` command.
+  This command will be passed the name of the user as a single argument.
+  Depending on the auth mechanism this "name" could be e.g. `eric@RYU-OH.ORG` for kerberos, just `eric` for local auth, or `eric.users.architect.com` for tls auth (it will pass the common name of the users' certificate)

 - pid_file: the path to the pid file you want the server to write.
 The server id folowed by .pid will be appended to whatever is in this field.
 So server 0 in the above example will write it's pid to